ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 2. `cd refarch-jee-customerorder`
 3. `git checkout was90-prod`

+## Application Modernization Assessment

 ### Step 2: Perform assessment walkthrough

 #### Step 2.1 Use the Migration Toolkit for Application Binaries to evaluate the applications

-In this section you will use the Migration Toolkit for Application Binaries to generate evaluation reports for the EAR file **[CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear)**.
+In this section you will use the Migration Toolkit for Application Binaries to generate evaluation reports for the EAR file **[CustomerOrderServicesApp-0.1.0-WAS7.ear](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS7/CustomerOrderServicesApp-0.1.0-WAS7.ear)**.
 It is the original app that runs on WAS V7.

 ##### 2.1.1: Use the Migration Toolkit for Application Binaries to evaluate the applications

-In this section you will generate and review the Application Evaluation Report for [**CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear**](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear)
+In this section you will generate and review the Application Evaluation Report for [**CustomerOrderServicesApp-0.1.0-WAS7.ear**](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS7/CustomerOrderServicesApp-0.1.0-WAS7.ear)

 1. In a browser, download the [WebSphere Application Server Migration Toolkit for Application Binaries](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) by clicking the **Download** button on the opened page.